 Comparison, Explanation, and Evidence

 As its name implies, monofilament is composed of a single strand of tough material.
-As Berkley explains, this material is often a blend of nylon polymers with varying attributes that together make a pliable, strong line.
+This material is often a blend of nylon polymers with varying attributes that together make a pliable, strong line.
 A traditional choice that’s been around for a long time, it’s better suited for a variety of fishing tasks than advertising copy and fishing websites might lead you to believe.

 Low and high visibility options - Monofilament is available in a wide assortment of colors to match your conditions, including very low-visibility options for clear water.
 And for those who fish with techniques that demand easy-to-see line, like nymphing, mono is offered in bright yellow and other high-vis colors.

-You’ve probably heard the hype about fluorocarbon’s “invisibility” to fish–and there’s some truth to that, as we’ll discuss shortly.
-That low visibility is a function of how water refracts light, its “refraction index.”
-The closer the refraction index of your line comes to the water’s number, the less visible it is (hypothetically).
+You’ve probably heard the hype about fluorocarbon’s “invisibility” to fish--and there’s some truth to that, as we’ll discuss shortly.
+That low visibility is a function of how water refracts light, its “refractive index.”
+The closer the refractive index of your line comes to the water’s number, the less visible it is (hypothetically).
 A perfect match would mean near invisible in water, like clear glass.

-By contrast, braided line is stronger in terms of weight holding, but its multi-strand composition leaves it far more vulnerable to abrasion.
+By contrast, braided line is stronger--diameter for diameter--in terms of weight holding, but its multi-strand composition leaves it far more vulnerable to abrasion.
 Strength is one thing; abrasion-resistance is another.
 Nylon monofilament, diameter for diameter, is generally the most abrasion-resistant choice.

 But don’t take our word for it!
-Check out this head-to-head test:
+Check out this head-to-head abrasion test:

 mono vs braid